More than 60 Peace & Friendship Monuments

 N

-September 30, 1989, Sequoyah," Museum of the Cherokee Indian, 589 Tsali Boulevard (US-441), Cherokee, North Carolina (USA).
+GSeptember 30, 1989, Sequoyah," Museum of the Cherokee Indian, 589 Tsali Boulevard (US-441), Cherokee, North Carolina (USA).
 22-foot wooden statue.
 Carved by Hungarian-American Peter Wolf Toth from a single Sequoia log from California. #63 in a series of "Whispering Giants" carved by Toth in every state.
 Statues #64, #71 & #72 are also in North Carolina.
+C

 A